-As follows: xxxx xxxx xxxx In bibliographies and footnotes use one space:
+As follows: xxxx xxxx xxxx In

 Book title: subtitle City: publisher

 4. Quotations:

 - a.
 Shorter than 50 words: - 1) Integrate with your sentence and set off by double quotation marks (""). - 2) If you are using citations in the text instead of using footnotes, put the citation inside the period of the sentence but after the end of the quotation: